 On Polymesh, compliance comes to life through attestations: on-chain evidence that an attribute of a user’s identity is verified true by a trusted third-party.
 Compliance rules and attestations work together to enable truly automated compliance, with compliance rules using smart extensions to automatically check that the correct attestations are in place to permit token transfer.

-With PUIS, investors’ on-chain attestations are linked to on-chain identities tied to their real-world identities.
+Investors’ on-chain attestations are linked to on-chain identities tied to their real-world identities.
 Security token issuers no longer need to manage their permission lists for who can own and what can be done with their tokens, or capture and store information about investors centrally.

 Choosing the right blockchain for security tokens is important for anyone looking to create tokenized securities, but it’s especially important given the legal requirements securities are subject to.
 If you want to create an STO, you’ll need to ensure the technology will allow you to meet regulatory requirements– and ideally the blockchain can meet them without compromising on the technology’s benefits.